windowxia/steven-imx-manifest/README.md

 This repo is used to download manifests for i.MX BSP releases.

-Specific instructions will reside in READMEs in each branch.
+Specific instructions reside in READMEs in each branch.

-The branch will be based on the release type Linux or Android with release manifests in each branch tied to the base releases.
+The branch name is based on the release type, Linux or Android, and the Yocto Project release name, with manifests in each branch tied to the base BSP release.

-For example for i.MX Linux Yocto Project releases the branches will be imx-linux-<Yocto Project release> so `imx-linux-kirkstone` with all manifests tied to releases on `Kirkstone` in this branch.
+For example, for i.MX Linux BSP releases based on Yocto Project `Scarthgap`, the branch is `imx-linux-scarthgap`.

 Install the `repo` utility:
 ---------------------------